Leadbelly

 Well, good morning blues, blues how do you do

-I'm doing all right well, good morning how
+I'm doing all right well, good morning how are you.

 I couldn't sleep last night, I was turning from side to